hanabi1224/flutter_native_extensions/src/compression/dart_native_compression/README.md

 ## LZ4

-The lz4 in this library contains a binding to [lz4](https://github.com/lz4/lz4) v1.9.2, the compressed block and frame format are both interoperable with official C api, as well as [other](https://lz4.github.io/lz4/) interoperable ports, bindings and CLI tools.
+The lz4 in this library is a ffi binding to [lz4](https://github.com/lz4/lz4) v1.9.2, the compressed block and frame format are both interoperable with official C api, as well as [other](https://lz4.github.io/lz4/) interoperable ports, bindings and CLI tools.

 #### Getting Started